 Plus, if you’re starting from nothing and your living costs are significant, starting contingency funds for emergencies can seem incredibly daunting.
 For instance, if you’re spending $2,000 a month on basic expenses like rent and transport and you want to be able to cover six months of expenses, that’s a whopping $12,000 to stash away.
 That could take more than a year, depending on your income and circumstances.

 For this reason, some people get tempted to only save a small amount each month toward their emergency fund while simultaneously using their money for other investments or purchases.
 But preparing for disaster should always be your top priority.

-We recommend avoiding risky investments (except for your pension) while you’re still saving your emergency fund, and you can also help the process along by using your tax refund.
+If you’ve ever wondered how your enneagram core motivations and enneagram types core motivations affect how you treat money, you’re in the right place to find out.
+We recommend avoiding types of investment risk (except for your pension) while you’re still saving your emergency fund, and you can also help the process along by using your tax refund.

 Where to save your contingency fund